Serjeant Musgrave's Dance: Plot

 The work follows three privates in the British Army and their sergeant, all of whom are deserters from a foreign imperialist war.
 Serjeant Musgrave and his men, Hurst, Sparky and Attercliffe, come to a northern English coal mining town in 1879, posing as a recruiting party.
 The community is in the grip of a coal strike and cut off by winter snow.
 The one means of reaching the town is by canal barge.
 They arrive in the company of the Bargee, a foul-mouthed, disrespectful individual who teases and abuses everyone, especially those in authority.
 In the local inn the soldiers meet Mrs Hitchcock, who runs the inn, and the barmaid Annie.
 The soldiers are greeted by the mayor, parson and constable, who ask them to recruit men in hopes of alleviating some of the town's unemployment as a way to rid the town of their economic dead weight.
 Musgrave pretends that this is indeed his goal, and asks Mrs Hitchcock about Billy Hicks, a dead fellow soldier from the mining town.
 It is revealed that Billy was the father of Annie's illegitimate child, but the baby died, and Annie's sanity has suffered from the loss of both Billy and her child.

 That night in the churchyard, the soldiers talk among themselves and reveal their real purpose: appalled by a violent incident where five innocent men were killed, to avenge the death of a single soldier, they have come to the town to convince the people that the colonial war and the violence used are wrong.
-The single soldier was Billy Hicks, and the reason they chose this particular town, where he was born.
+The single soldier was Billy Hicks, and the reason they chose this particular town is that it was where he was born.

 Continuing the pretence of recruiting townsmen, Musgrave throws a sort of party in Mrs Hitchcock's inn, with free drink for all.
 Private Sparky tries to impress Annie, but she prefers the handsome Hurst and promises to come to him that night.
 However, he later rejects her, and she goes to Sparky.
 They agree to run away together, but are overheard by Hurst, who tries to stop them.
 In the following struggle, Sparky is accidentally killed by falling on a bayonet, held by the pacifist Attercliffe.
 Serjeant Musgrave rushes in and they hide the body, when they are told that the colliers are stealing the soldiers' guns.
 The mayor arrives to say that the town is no longer cut off by snow and the dragoons have been called for.
 Musgrave announces he will hold a recruiting meeting the next morning.

 Instead of recruiting townsmen, Musgrave takes out a Gatling gun.
 The gun is loaded and pointed at the audience.
 Then the soldiers hoist up the skeleton of Billy Hicks on a lamppost, still dressed in uniform.
 Musgrave dances below it reciting a rhyme: